British Rabbit Council: Shows

 To enter most rabbit shows, participants must be Council members and their rabbits must have a metal ring around one hind leg registered in their name.
-In breed classes, the rabbits are judged to a standard.
+In 1993, the Council was said to give out a hundred thousand rings each year.
+In breed classes, the rabbits are judged to standards defined by the BRC.
+The BRC awards stars, certificates for winning breed classes, diplomas, and identifies champion rabbits.